thelinuxhobbyist/studiolin/content/linux-in-our-lives/heating-runs-on-linux-micro-data-centres.md

 Linux isn't just powering servers and phones.
 It's quietly helping reinvent energy, infrastructure, and how heat and computing fit into our lives.

----

-*Coming up on StudioLinux: How homelab culture and low-cost Linux hardware are inspiring a new generation of community-scale computing projects across Europe and the Global South.*